ben-manes/gradle-versions-plugin/README.md

 </details>

 The root project receives the `dependencyUpdates` task and every other project contributes to its report, so no project applies a plugin itself and a root build script is not required.
+It also reports the versions of the plugins that the settings script declares, which no project's buildscript carries.
 Because the settings plugin puts the plugin on every project's classpath, a project that applies `io.github.ben-manes.versions` as well must request it without a version.

 The report is aggregated from a task in each project, so it is compatible with parallel execution